openharmony/docs/en/application-dev/reference/apis/js-apis-net-mdns.md

 createDiscoveryService(context: Context, serviceType: string): DiscoveryService

-Creates a **DiscoveryService** object, which is used to discover MDNS services of the specified type.
+Creates a **DiscoveryService** object, which is used to discover mDNS services of the specified type.

 **System capability**: SystemCapability.Communication.NetManager.MDNS